 - Browser: Groups visitors based on the browser they are using to access your website.

 - Search Engine: If the visitors arrived at your website through a search engine (e.g. Google), they will be grouped under this category.

 - Search Term: If the visitors typed in a search term to get to your website, they will be grouped in this section based on the term they used.

-If you're on Enterprise, and you experience higher traffic (5000 or more concurrent visitors), you can switch to the High Load Dashboard.
+If you experience higher traffic (5000 or more concurrent visitors), you can switch to the High Load Dashboard.